 ‘The piano in some way stands for the Arts which the BBC does so much to promote, and for the freedom of expression which is so fundamental to the BBC and needs to be defended at all costs.
 Over the BBC TV Centre the sound of wind playing in the strings is ethereal and otherworldly.
 It is disembodied, fragile and vulnerable, singing a swan song to the departed BBC below.’ – Catherine Yass

 Brighton May 1940: it is a year of unbearable tension as the city braces itself for imminent enemy invasion by sea and Evelyn Beaumont’s respectable life is about to change irrevocably.
 Evelyn’s husband, Geoffrey, has been made Superintendent of the enemy alien camp and one of his internees is Otto Gottlieb, a ‘degenerate’ German-Jewish painter who will open Evelyn’s eyes to all that is wrong in her world…

-Simmering with tension, resentment and unexpressed passion, Unexploded is based on Alison McLeod’s 2013 novel by the same name and is adapted by screenwriter and playwright Hannah Patterson.
-The film will explore the xenophobia, fear and heightened reality unleashed during a time of national crisis.
-Set against an incongruously sunny Brighton backdrop, a cast of unforgettable characters are out maneuvered by fate resulting in a shocking and heart breaking denouement.
+Simmering with tension, resentment and unexpressed passion, Unexploded is based on Alison McLeod’s 2013 novel by the same name and is adapted by screenwriter and playwright Hannah Patterson in to a major 3-part TV series..
+Unexploded will explore the xenophobia, fear and heightened reality unleashed during a time of national crisis.
+Set against an incongruously sunny Brighton backdrop, a cast of unforgettable characters are out maneuvered by fate resulting in a shocking and heart-breaking denouement.